Legal Notice & Privacy Policy

 Storage of Personal Data

-In the following Privacy Policy, we will inform you on if and how we evaluate the data of your visit to this website.
-The evaluation is generally made anonymously, and we cannot link to you personally based on your behavior on this website.
+In the Privacy Policy below, we'll tell you if and how we look at the data from your visit to this website.
+Generally, this analysis is anonymous, so we can't personally identify you based on what you do on our site.

-You can find out more about how to disagree with the evaluation of visitor data, in the Privacy Policy below.
+You can find out more about how to opt out of visitor data analysis in the Privacy Policy below.

 Google Analytics Privacy Policy